Fire Safety in Residence Halls

 Miami takes a number of precautions to protect the safety of students living in residence halls.
 Learn about the policies regarding fire safety education and training programs provided to students and employees as well as rules on portable electrical appliances, smoking and open flames in residence halls.
 This information on fire safety also includes emergency procedures for evacuation and a list of contacts for reporting a fire.

-Miami University has implemented a 20-year plan to renovate residential hall facilities, which includes upgrading fire alarm and suppression systems.
+Miami University is in the 7th year of a 20-year plan to renovate residential hall facilities, which includes upgrading fire alarm and suppression systems.
+All renovated residence halls have arc-fault circuit breakers that are more sensitive to circuit overload, and thus enhance fire safety.

 - All residence halls are equipped with a fire alarm system.
 All alarm systems function and undergo rigorous testing and documentation each year.
 Fire safety specialists activate the alarm systems annually and inspect and clean the system components on an annual basis.